 The level of community participation in the Integrated Development Planning (IDP) process has not been well researched in academic writings.
 In this paper, community participation in development planning will be discussed on the basis of international and national theory of community participation.
-The discussion will focus on levels of participation, as well as approaches to and methods of participation will also be considered.
+The discussion will focus on levels of participation, as well as approaches to and methods of participation.
+The factors affecting, and the preconditions for, effective community participation will also be considered.
 Finally, the process of community participation in Integrated Development Planning in three local municipalities in the Free State will be evaluated, with a particular focus on the dangers of the tendency to engage in community participation in the IDP process for the sole purpose of compliance with legislation, rather than for community empowerment.
 In fact, the impression is created that community participation takes place as institutionalised participation and not in terms of the requirements of communities themselves.

-1. INTRODUCTION / BACKGROUND
+1. Introduction / Background